 #3.
 Revenge Porn

 Under Penal Code § 647(j), revenge porn is illegal in California.
 This offense is best defined as publishing sexually explicit content online, such as videos and images, of another person without their consent and causing significant emotional distress.

 The code states that a person “who intentionally distributes the image of the intimate body part or parts of another identifiable person, under circumstances in which the persons agree or understand that the image shall remain private" is subject to criminal penalties.
 This offense is usually a misdemeanor punishable by:

 - Up to 6 months in jail and up to $1,000 in fines.

 Aggressive Representation for the Accused in Oakland

 The Law Office of Nabiel C. Ahmed has successfully handled thousands of cases in the East Bay Area.
 Whether you require an aggressive defense for domestic violence allegations or defending against an unlawful search and seizure by police, Attorney Ahmed has the specialized knowledge, skillset, and determination to fight for justice on your behalf.
 If you’re facing criminal charges, don’t jeopardize your future by forgoing your right to representation.
 Reach out to our firm today to learn how we can collaborate with you to restore your freedom.

 Accused of committing a cybercrime?
 Our Oakland lawyer can aggressively defend your rights.
-Call (510) 907-6600 to request a free consultation.
+Call (510) 907-6600 to request a consultation.